yyscamper/vimconfig/readme.md

 To support the vim-airline or vim-powerline, the terminal font must be patched.
 You don't need to patch by yourself, you just need to download and install the patched font from following address:
 - <https://github.com/eugeii/consolas-powerline-vim> (Consolas is my favoriate)
 - <https://github.com/powerline/fonts>

+If you are using putty in Windows, do following steps:
+* Download CONSOLA-Powerline.ttf from https://github.com/eugeii/consolas-powerline-vim
+* Install CONSOLA-Powerline.ttf by double clicking it.
+* Open putty, goto 'Window->Appearance'.
+* Click Change button in 'Font settings' tab, and set font to 'Consolas for Powerline'
+* Go to 'Window/Translation' and set 'charactor set' to 'UTF-8'.
+* Go to 'Session' and click 'Default Settings' in 'Saved Sessions' and click save to save the settings.

+You will be all set after restart putty.

 # References
 * [Amir Salihefendic's vimrc](http://amix.dk/vim/vimrc.html)